Puckinator Software Overview: Source Code

 Aside from the velocity lines list, the function also outputs an

-instance of the dataclass TrajectoryPrediction
+instance of the dataclass TrajectoryPrediction, which

 includes the predicted x-position of the puck, the predicted